3 Reasons Why You Should Be Grateful Throughout 2020

 How gratitude will help you to stay positive during difficult times

 When I have a non-interesting activity to do at work or someone invites me for a meeting at 7AM, what has happened often while working from home, before getting frustrated I take a deep breath.
-Then, I think about how grateful I am to have a job that allows me to work remotely and for being working on innovative projects to help clients move through the COVID-19 crisis.
+Then, I think about how grateful I am to have a job that allows me to work remotely and for being working on innovative projects to help clients move through 2020.
 In a few minutes I regain my focus and motivation.

 This is the power of gratitude.
 It helps building resilience to move through challenges with a positive attitude.
 Problems are part of life, it's your choice to face situations as a glass half full or half entity.
 Gratitude leads to positivity and increased happiness.

 Being grateful of what you have today is not to be complacent.
 But, understanding that no matter where you are today, you've already accomplished a lot; and that many things you've taken for granted are dreams for others, put you in a better position to achieve your goals.
 You'll enjoy the journey and you'll be less anxious about reaching the destination.

 Here is the gratitude routine I've followed for a couple of years, and that has been extremely important to help managing stress and remain positive through these unprecedented times:

 Starting the day in the right tone